Reactive Technologies receives funding from ARENA for real-time inertia measurement trial in Victoria

 See also: National Grid to Compensate UK Consumers for Reduced Electricity Usage

-Inertia is a critical requirement for securing the operation of large power systems traditionally provided by gas and coal-fired generators and certain loads which form a natural resistance to sudden changes in electricity frequency in the grid, such as the unexpected loss of an interconnector.
+Inertia is a critical requirement for securing the operation of large power systems traditionally provided by gas and coal-fired generators and certain loads which form a natural resistance to sudden changes in frequency in the grid, such as the unexpected loss of an interconnector.
 With the closure of coal-fired generators and the connection of large quantities of wind and solar generators to the National Electricity Market (NEM), minimum inertia requirements will constrain output from these newer types of generators, leading to curtailment of renewable generation at times of peak renewable generation or when demand is low.

 Reactive Technologies' inertia measurement tool Grid-Sonar™ will be the first real-time, accurate measurement of inertia in the NEM, providing an improved understanding of the design requirements that would be suitable for long-term commercial operation of real-time inertia measurements, as well as providing improved clarity on its longer-term economic and technical benefits.